wp-plugins/wp-example-content/readme.txt

 === WP Example Content ===
-Contributors: joshferrara, jonathandsimmons
+Contributors: joshferrara
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XK5QHUZD4UP6A
 Tags: dummy content, content, example, sample, development, theme development, lorem ipsum, lorem Requires at least: 1.5
-Tested up to: 3.4
+Tested up to: 3.8
-Stable tag: 1.1
+Stable tag: 1.2

 Add and remove example post content to assist you in designing and developing new and current themes.

 == Description ==

-With the options provided, you can add and remove example post content to assist you in designing and developing new and current themes.
+Easily add and remove example post content to assist you in designing and developing new and current themes.
 Enjoy!

 After activating the plugin, simply access the plugin in the admin panel navigation (usually the last item).